 Coordinates on a map are written a lot like what you learn in Algebra 1 when you learn to graph on a coordinate plane.
 There are lines that run vertically, called Longitude lines and horizontal lines that are called Latitude.
-In algebra 1, you call these the x and y axises.
+In Algebra 1, you call these the x and y axes.

 On a map, the equator is represented as 0 degrees and you count up and down from there to find different points on the globe.